 node takes almost no

 time.
-What takes time is re-rendering the whole page afterwards.
-On a
+What takes time is re-rendering the whole page afterward.

 To achieve incremental performance, we’re going to need to think of